 Cumbria Business Growth Hubis your first port of call for advice.
 Growth Hub advisers, who are all experienced business people, can work with you one-to-one.
 This advice is free to qualifying SMEs.
-Advisers can help you apply for grants and loans and plan for life after lockdown.
+Advisers can help you apply for grants and loans.
 Your customers might behave differently, you may need to consider new markets or new routes to market and you may have to reconfigure your premises to meet social-distancing requirements.
 Advisers can help you tackle theses issues.
 To give a flavour of the wider Growth Hub offer, Cumbria Growth Catalyst provides a review and intensive support for SMEs, the Consultancy Subsidy offers grants of up to £1,300 to buy-in outside expertise, Cumbria Manufacturing Service provides specialist help and grants to manufacturers while Manufacturing Made Smarter helps manufacturers access new technologies.
-The Growth Hub is also the gateway to programmes run by Lancaster University Management School including the new COVID 19 Response Programme.
+The Growth Hub is also the gateway to programmes run by Lancaster University Management School.

-The Government has introduced the Kickstart Scheme, a £2bn fund to create hundreds of thousands of high quality six-month work placements aimed at those aged 16 to 24 who are on Universal Credit and are deemed to be at risk of long-term unemployment.
+The Kickstart Scheme is a £2bn fund to create hundreds of thousands of high quality six-month work placements aimed at those aged 16 to 24 who are on Universal Credit and are deemed to be at risk of long-term unemployment.
 Funding available for each job will cover 100% of the relevant National Minimum Wage for 25 hours a week, plus the associated employer National Insurance contributions and employer minimum automatic-enrolment contributions.
 Employers looking to create job placements for young people should check if they can apply for funding.
 Those able to offer at least 30 placements can apply to Kickstart directly.
 Those offering fewer than 30 placements had to go though intermediaries known as ‘gateways’.
 Cumbria Chamber of Commerce is a gateway.
 The Government plans now allows all employers to apply directly to Kickstart, although the option to use a gateway remains.
 Here are tips for making a successful application.
 The TUC is asking employers using the scheme to sign up to its Kickstart Charter.